 Hey, thanks ShayneT, for asking me to get inside Willow's head :)

-Buffy accidentally crushes the last glass counter in the shop with the only thing left of the troll.
+"I only care that he's not here, and I got this nifty souvenir," replies Buffy, accidentally crushing the last glass counter in the shop with an enchanted hammer, the only thing left of the troll.

 Xander remarks that the 'place is trashed in a funny way'.